-What’s the difference between hydroponic, aeroponic, and/or aquaponic grow systems?
+What’s the difference between hydroponic, aeroponic, and/or aquaponic growing systems?

-- The flavor and nutrient-density of the plants grown *may not be* on par with organic crops grown in biologically rich soil. (*this can vary greatly depending on the producer and the growing methods employed)
+2. The flavor and nutrient-density of the plants grown *may not be* on par with organic crops grown in biologically rich soil. (*This can vary greatly depending on the producer and the growing methods employed.)

 Anecdotally, we’ve noticed a real lack in flavor in the hydroponic produce we’ve gotten from local growers in our area.
-Our ducks even turned down hydroponic kale – and they LOVE kale!
-But this is likely an issue specific to the producer, not the entire field of hydroponics.
+But this may be more of an issue with specific producers, not the entire field of hydroponics.

 Certified Organic Vs. Hydroponic Controversy

-There’s two main reasons this is causing controversy and irritation among many traditional certified organic farmers:
+There’s two main reasons hydroponic farmers being certified organic is causing controversy and irritation among many traditional certified organic farmers:

-- Since it’s inception, organic farming has focused on soil health, and feeding your soil.
-Carbon-rich, biologically active soil has always been the aim of organic farmers, so how can you be certified organic if you’re not even growing plants in soil?
+Carbon-rich, biologically active soil has always been the aim of organic farmers.
+So organic farmers ask: how can you be certified organic if you’re not even growing plants in soil?

 Food production doesn’t just have environmental and economic consequences, it also has social consequences.
 Farmers are important, and they’ve been treated like dirt for decades by consumers and policy makers alike, rather than being loved like soil.

-The USDA’s National Organic Program has long understood this and done a pretty good job of implementing policies based on this reality.
+The USDA’s National Organic Program has long understood the importance of the farmer in our food ecosystem, and they’ve done a pretty good job of implementing policies based on this reality.
 People who eat organic food tend to understand this too, which is one of the reasons why being an organic farmer has proven to be a better career decision than being a conventional farmer.